iusztinpaul/IusztinPaul/README.md

     <td width="70%">
       <div>
         <h2>Founder @ the Decoding AI Magazine</h2>
-        <p>A channel for proven content on designing, building, and shipping AI software that works.
+        <p>Weekly hub for learning how to design, build, and ship production-grade AI systems.
+End-to-end.
+From idea to production.
 Every Tuesday, straight to your inbox.</p>
       </div>
     </td>
   </tr>